|

 Stationary cupping sometimes results in rings and circles on the

 back as toxins and blood move to the surface.
+Cupping used for massage is

 the more common form among practitioners of Western healing arts.